patple/ECS163final_project/README.md

 # ECS163 Project Implementation #

-This is our repo for the interactive slide show.
-The code that makes up the bulk of our project is stored within. streamgraph.js and bargraph.js uses D3 to implement the visuals we use throughout our interactive slide show.
-Furthermore, we created a custom slide API that allows us to appened any visual we create through JS.
-With the visualization methods and slide API are called in the main.js to create the slide show.
-The interative elements such as buttons are handled in the index.html and style.css which stores all our styling for each slide.
-Also our search function was created using JS and is stored in the main.js.
-The data set we used is a list of the top 2000 selling games.
-This dataset can be found in the data folders within apps.
+This repo is a the final project for ECS 162, which is an interactive slideshow that visualizes data about the top 2,0000 best selling games from 1980 to 2016.
+The data was obtained from Kaggle and has each game has their title, publisher, release date, genre, platform, and sales which were separated into regions.
+We utlize
+D3.js to create the visual graphs such as stream graphs and bar graphs.
+We also have a custom slide API that creates our slides and allow us to attach our visuals to them.
+The main files that handle the implementations of the visulatizations are streamgraph.js and bargraph.js which are located in the apps folder.
+Our styling of the slides were handled with HTML
+CSS.

 [Video Install Demo](https://youtu.be/3z9Ro5VFom0)